MapStory/mapstory-community/roadmap.md

 ### Importing/Creating StoryLayers

 The core foundation of MapStory.org is the spatio-temporal data layers that exist inside of the platform.
 These StoryLayers are a bit like a wikipedia article in the form of an animated map - they project the "objective" what/wheren/when, and they can be constantly edited for completeness and accuracy.
 Users can begin StoryLayers by importing raw data, or by creating a new StoryLayer right in the app.

+### In 2017 the priorities for improving the import and creation of StoryLayers are:

 **[Enable import of raster imgagery] (items/raster.md)**